 Term of Award: 2 years

-Eligible are college graduates who will have received a bachelor's degree by June of 2013.
+College graduates who will have received a bachelor's degree by June of 2014 are eligible.
 Candidates with previous experience with autism, infants and toddlers, experimental psychology, or neuroscience research will be favorably reviewed.

 For more specific questions, interested applicants should contact firstname.lastname@example.org or call 203-737-4586.